 Instruction on techniques of essay organization and development, research, and analytical reading and writing.
 A critical analysis and a research paper are required.
 Prerequisite: "C" or higher in English 110, or placement test.

 English 211: Intermediate Composition: Writing About Literature (3 credits)

 This course focuses on understanding and appreciating literature.
 Students write analyses of at least three works from the various genres (poetry, fiction, drama, film, non-fiction, and/or novel).
 Traditional literary research among critical sources leads to at least one research paper.
 Prerequisite: "C" or higher in English 111.

 Instruction in composition of professional correspondence and technical reports.
 Develops a broad range of college and career writing skills, including audience analysis, readability, and effective style.
 Significant critical reading and a major investigative report required.
 Prerequisite: ENGL S111 (C or higher).

-During each academic year, faculty work groups assess composition GER courses, at least informally.
+During each academic year, faculty work groups assess composition GER courses.
 The goal of such assessment activity is to ensure consistency in course requirements and outcomes on a region-and system-wide basis.
-Formal assessment for all English composition courses was accomplished over a two-year period, 2010-2012.

 Writing Across the Curriculum